 There was a whole line of sweet women who knew me by name and took special care to make sure I had food on my plate.
 As I stopped for steak fingers, just before sliding her spatula away, she would whisper, “mija”.
 The next woman, presumably someone’s mother, too, would scoop a vegetable and repeat the word.
 “Mija”.
 I’d get mashed potatoes, and a roll, and then slide my tray and pass the last lady my lunch card.
 Mija.
 Mija.
 Mija.
 I remember the day that I worked up the courage to ask what it meant.
 And I remember the warm feeling of family that overcame me when the lady replied, “daughter”.
 This elementary school had a population of 97% Hispanic students.
 1% Caucasian.
 For years, I had been one of the few people in the line who didn’t know the word, but had instead felt it.

 Years later, I learned Spanish.
 In the family unit, we learned “hija”.
 I was confused, and lost, and I remember saying, “No.” I brought up the word.
-My teacher was kind enough to explain that mi hija shortened to mija because the first word and second word begin with the same sound.
+My teacher was kind enough to explain that mi hija shortened to mija because the first word ends with the same sound that the next word begins with, so they combine.
 I was at home again.

 This made my day today.
 Our superintendent gave us each our salary statements in Manila envelopes.
 Each envelope had a label.
 Each label has a tag line.
 She thought of a tag line for each teacher/ employee.